-Litigation is costly mainly because of the hiring of a private investigator, psychologist and the attorneys time going to and from court.
+Litigation is costly mainly because of the hiring of a private investigator, psychologist, and the attorney’s time going to and from the court.
 These costs do add up and one has to be realistic as to the outcome.
 If there is no mediation, then litigation is the next option.
 Take the following example:

 Bob is getting divorced from Nui and he is divorcing her as she has a gambling addiction.
-She has not worked in many years and refuses to contribution to the household.
+She has not worked in many years and refuses to contribute to the household.
 Mediation did not help much as Bob felt that his children would be better off in his home country.
-The litigation dragged on for two years however during this time there was the cost of litigation as well as additional costs as the court wanted psychological evaluations of the children at a designated hospital.
-The Family Court in then end gave him full custody and he took his children back to Australia.
-The Thai courts are the final arbitrator when agreement cannot be reached.
-You will need to make a strong case for custody as the courts look at what is best for the child irrespective of nationality.
+The litigation dragged on for two years however during this time there was the cost of litigation.
+This, as well as additional costs as the court, wanted psychological evaluations of the children at a designated hospital.
+The Family Court in the end gave him full custody and he took his children back to Australia.
+The Thai courts are the final arbitrator when an agreement cannot be reached.
+You will need to make a strong case for custody.
+The courts look at what is best for the child irrespective of nationality.

 If you are going to litigate or mediate then ensure that you get a good family lawyer in Thailand and that you are able to prove that you would make a better parent than your ex-wife or any other family member which may also offer to look after the children.